Here’s How to Tell If You Have Seasonal Affective Disorder

 2. Natural Light: “When there is a ray of sunlight during the cold, dark months, take advantage,” Axe recommends.
 Because the lack of vitamin D available to us organically during the winter months is a main reason for SAD, getting as much natural light as possible is essential.
 Axe says to sleep with the blinds open to absorb any early morning rays or allot time during the work day to sneak a walk in when the sun’s out.

 4. Diet Regulation: As mentioned above, those suffering from SAD typically crave unhealthy foods, such as carbs, sweets, etc. But, as Axe says, “Eating that way ensures you’ll look and feel worse.”
-His “SAD-busting, healing diet” consists of lean proteins, leafy greens, and fish.
+He recommends eating lots of lean proteins, leafy greens, and fish.
 When you really can’t resist that carb craving, he suggests you go for the whole wheat products.
-Maintaining this diet will ultimately keep your hormones in check and boost levels of serotonin.
+Maintaining this diet may ultimately keep your hormones in check and boost levels of serotonin.

 Do you suffer from SAD?
 Share your experience with us on Twitter @BritandCo.